 - Timeline of plastic bag usage.
-A persuasive case to make is that for most of human history people have relied on more durable alternatives than plastic bags!
+A persuasive case to make is that for most of human history people have relied on more durable alternatives to plastic bags!

 - Stats on current plastic bag usage.
 See UC Santa Barbara’s research for excellent graphics on global plastic production.

 - Stats on plastic bag litter.
 UC Santa Barbara’s study of plastic waste found in our oceans is a good resource.
 I also like National Geographic’s fast facts on plastic pollution.